The team are well established, student focussed and highly effective in providing support to all customers maximising success rates.

 4. Please remember to bring essential equipment: black pen, pencil and any other equipment you may need for your exam.

-5. Ensure you’ve thoroughly read and understood the exam rules and regulations (link exam rules and regulations).
+5. Ensure you’ve thoroughly read and understood the exam rules and regulations.

 6. Make sure you are fully prepared and revised, and ready for the exam.